chuan-su/notes/src/aws/ebs.md

 **Note that** Snapshots are incremental backups, which means that only the blocks on the device that have changed after your most recent snapshot are saved.
 This minimizes the time required to create the snapshot and saves on storage costs by not duplicating data.
 Each snapshot contains all of the information that is needed to restore your data (from the moment when the snapshot was taken) to a new EBS volume.

+You can enable EBS Encryption By Default feature for a AWS region in account settings.

 ## IOPS and Disk Throughput